kleinfreund/vue-accessible-color-picker/README.md

 #### `color-change`

 - **Description**: An `input` event is emitted each time the internal colors object is updated.
 - **Data**: The event emits an object containing both the internal colors object and a CSS color value as a string based on the currently active format.
+The `cssColor` property will respect `alphaChannel`.

   ```ts
   {